Edwardsleo/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/pipelines/chest-xray/README.md

 ![TF-Chest Xray Pipeline](pictures/2-run-pipeline.png)

-Once chest X-ray pipeline is executed Experiment and Run link will generate and displayed as output.
+Once chest X-ray pipeline is executed, Experiment and Run link will be generated and displayed as output.
 If you click Run link, you will be directed to Kubeflow Pipeline Dashboard

 ![TF-Chest Xray Pipeline](pictures/3-exp-link.PNG)

 ### <a name='PipelineDashboard'></a>**KF pipeline dashboard**

+The dashboard lets you navigate through experiments & runs.

 Click on latest experiment which is created